sheepkiller/kafka-manager-docker/README.md

 ### Specify a revision
 If you want to upgrade/downgrade this Dockerfile, edit it and set `KM_VERSION` and `KM_REVISION` to fetch the release from github.

-## ToDo
+## Known issues
-- don't run kafka-manager as root
+- release before 1.3.1.6 may have APPLICATION_SECRET incorrectly set (default value) and kafka-manager will fail to start.
+Remove /kafka-manager znode from zookeeeper and reconfigure kafka-manager.